Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 #### When:
 All classes are being delivered online with in person support for select courses.
 Please connect with our intake team for more details at upgrading@conestogac.on.ca

-Self-directed study: Work at your own pace through the materials with an Instructor available in class to support you.
+Self-directed study: Work at your own pace through the materials with an instructor available in class to support you.
 Students can start anytime as part of our continuous intake

-Teacher-led options: An Instructor teaches the class with all students starting and ending at the same time.
+Teacher-led options: An instructor teaches the class with all students starting and ending at the same time.
 Teacher-led classes are 15 weeks in length and students must attend all classes
 #### Where:
 **Cambridge**—150 Main Street, Suite 402